 Savers have tons of places to park their cash.
 But choosing between a savings account and a certificate of deposit can be difficult.

-The best 3-month CD rates available from banks and credit unions pay nearly 10 times the national average of 0.15 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+The best 3-month CD rates available from banks and credit unions pay more than eight times the national average of 0.19 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.

 Finding the best 3-month CD rates

 Comparison shopping is a must when you’re looking for the best 3-month CD rates.
 There are multiple types of CDs, including bump-up CDs and liquid CDs.
 But the top 3-month CD rates are usually found in the form of a traditional CD.

 Check out the best 3-month CDs offered by banks and credit unions and weigh the pros and cons of going with a short-term certificate of deposit over an account that’s more liquid.
 Don’t forget to crunch the numbers and calculate how much interest you could earn by the end of your term.

 Top account details

 - CD Bank is an online division of TBK Bank.
 It launched in May 2017 and is based in Dallas, Texas.
 TBK Bank earned four out of five stars in Bankrate’s latest review of its financial health.

 - First Internet Bank of Indiana, based in Fishers, Indiana, was founded in 1999 and serves customers across the country.
 It earned four out of five stars in Bankrate’s latest review of its financial health.

 - Luana Savings Bank was founded in 1908.
 It’s based in Iowa, but offers CDs nationwide.
 Customers buying 3-month CDs can earn 1.51 percent APY for deposits of at least $1,000 and 1.56 percent APY for deposits of at least $25,000.
 The bank earned five out of five stars in Bankrate’s latest review of its financial health.